-Under the direction of Ken Taylor, former director of the Our Land and Water National Science Challenge, Hōne McGregor Governance Group Chair, Dr Selai Letica - Kaiarataki, Naomi Aporo - Kaihāpai Māori and Annabel McAleer - Senior Communications Advisor the partnership together has thrived over the years.
+Under the direction of Ken Taylor, former director of the Our Land and Water National Science Challenge, Hōne McGregor Governance Group Chair, Dr Selai Letica - Kaiarataki, Naomi Aporo - Kaihāpai Māori and Annabel McAleer - Senior Communications Advisor the partnership continues to thrive

-Furthermore, Pūhoro is delighted to now work together with Dr Jenny Webster Brown the current Director of Our Land and Water and further strengthen the line of sight for rangatahi Māori into careers and industries which strengthen these most fundamental of taonga – our land and our waters here in Aotearoa.
+Pūhoro is delighted to now work with Dr Jenny Webster Brown the current Director of Our Land and Water and further strengthen the line of sight for rangatahi Māori into careers and industries which strengthen these fundamental toanga – our land and our waters here in Aotearoa.

-Our Land and Water has been a key driver in enabling access for rangatahi in the Pūhoro kaupapa, through the diverse network of partners it possesses to undertake meaningful internship opportunities over the summer period (November to February).
-These internships have strategically aligned with Our Land and Water objectives and given rangatahi hands on experience and built their technical and research based skills in the sciences.
+Our Land and Water has been a key driver in enabling access for rangatahi in the Pūhoro kaupapa, through their diverse network of partners we have been able to to undertake meaningful summer (November - February) internship opportunities.
+These internships are strategically aligned with Our Land and Water objectives and give rangatahi hands on experience while building their technical and research based skills in the sciences.